binkley/homebrewery-files/witch.md

 # The Witch
 A D&D 5e (2024) full-caster class. <br>
 Your Witch is a full caster rooted in willpower, wisdom, and presence.
-Not a Bard, Cleric, Druid, Sorcerer, Warlock, nor Wizard &mdash; and certainly not martial.
+Not a Bard, Cleric, Druid, Sorcerer, Warlock, nor Wizard&mdash;and certainly not martial.
 Respected and listened to, allies seek you, and enemies fear you.

 Your Witch is **high** in complexity for player classes.
 You are distinct and can echo other casters in a witchy way without multiclassing.